shv-om/baato/README.md

 This is a sample code for sharing files form one windows system to another system using the Wifi Direct.
 This code is capable of sharing files at a speed of 40 Mb/s.

+Note: Speed increases when both the devices are connected without Internet connection. (hostednetwork adapter in windows 10)

 Just an example of how peer to peer connections work using Python3

 How to use: